 March 2012.
 We find serene lodging in the Mabera section of Sokoto, not far from the place where the two foreigners were executed in a botched rescue just a week prior – a slight stain on an otherwise spotless city.
 Unsurprisingly, few people mention it, either suspecting we know, and this is exactly what brought us, or that we’re just two blissfully unaware idiots.

 The first stop is ‘Visible Sounds Studio’ run by a young man named Khadir.
-We cram inside the music studio, separated from the main room by wood and plexiglass, bathed in a blue alien light.
+We cram inside the music studio, separated from the main room by wood and plexiglass, bathed in blue alien light.
 Khadir assembles his studio workspace, his Yamaha keyboard set beside his computer.
 He begins to assemble a song for us to observe the method of production.
-His hands dance over shortcuts and mouse clicks, triggering new tracks, dropping effects and rearranging the numerous multicolored wav-forms.
-A melody is seemingly plucked out of the air, a bass line is added, followed by crash of synthetic drums that unfold into a frenetic beat in a few minutes of rapid fire work.
-The instrumental finished, he sets the Yamaha aside, and the singers enter the soundbooth in a revolving succession, recording vocal tracks that are overdubbed twice to create harmony and then dropped into Antares autotune.
+His hands dance over shortcuts and mouse clicks, triggering new tracks, dropping effects and rearranging the numerous multicolored wave-forms.
+A melody is seemingly plucked out of the air, a bass line is added, followed by a crash of synthetic drums that unfold into a frenetic beat in a few minutes of rapid-fire work.
+The instrumental finished, he sets the Yamaha aside, and the singers enter the sound booth in a revolving succession, recording vocal tracks that are overdubbed twice to create harmony and then dropped into Antares autotune.
 They have no woman vocalist on staff, so one of the male singers sings in a ridiculously high pitch.
 Post-autotune, it sounds convincing.